budRich/gtk-alt-font/README.md

 applications (including f.i. electron), ignores the fontconfig settings.
-This combined with the trend among webdevs to use `system-ui` as the font on webpages and apps makes stuff unreadable.
+This combined with the trend among webdevs to use `system-ui` as the font on webpages makes the web unreadable.

 It is possible to start such applications with alternative gtk settings files.
 But it is a bit